 This project is comprised of portraits of old, abandoned houses along the coast of Northern Norway and Iceland.
-Eventually they will be joined by lonely houses from Svalbard and Northern Canada.
-A work in progress since 2006.
+Eventually they will be joined by lonely houses from Svalbard, Faroe Islands and Northern Canada.

-These buildings share a common cultural heritage, and the reasons for abandonment are very similar.
-The way of living in these areas have changed radically during the last decades, with a corresponding population decrease.
-Mainly due to changes in fisheries, demographics as well as general centralization of industries and other services.
+These human shelters and constructions share a common cultural heritage, and the reasons for abandonment are very similar.
+The way of living in these areas have changed radically during the last decades, mainly due to structural changes in the fishery industry, changes in demographics as well as general centralization of industries and other services.

-For every house I discover, given that it appeals to my emotions in some way, I always try to gather as much background information on the building as possible.
-For instance who lived there, their history and the reasons for abandonment - usually by getting in touch with some older locals, hopefully accompanied with some coffee.
+For every house I discover, given that it resonates with my emotions in some way, I always try to gather as much background information on the building as possible.
+For instance who lived there, their history and the reasons for abandonment - usually by getting in touch with some older locals, often accompanied with some good old boiled coffee.
 I remember one such encounter in Lofoten better than others.
 After a long visit this charming, elderly fellow summarized my project in one short sentence: "houses need people, and people need their house."
 (Norwegian proverb).

 With the Anthropocene upon us I appreciate that one can still discover places where man is humbled by nature, where mother earth is taking back the building blocks which once was borrowed from her.
 Seeing these buildings also fills me with a humble feeling sending thoughts to those that once lived there, perhaps through many generations.
 Reminding me that everything has a definitive end, including me, any human construct and probably also the universe itself.